 For many people, bankruptcy is a scary word.
 While nobody wants to declare it, too few people realize that bankruptcy is a form of protection from debt and is intended to help pay off debts.
 However, it’s important to understand what bankruptcy is and, more importantly, what each individual chapter represents.

-In today’s post, Groce & DeArmon provides you with a beginner’s guide to Chapter 7 bankruptcy.
+In today’s post, Groce & DeArmon, P.C. provides you with a beginner’s guide to Chapter 7 bankruptcy.

 What Is Chapter 7 Bankruptcy?

 The biggest focus of this chapter is liquidation.
 For debtors, that means the sale of any nonexempt property, which is then distributed to the creditors you owe.
 The first thing you should understand about Chapter 7 bankruptcy is that there are other options, and it shouldn’t be the first chapter you consider.